keeteean/shake.sass/_boilertemplate/1.settings/README.md

 Setting files contain **global** configurations that are shared by more than one module.

-Settings that are connected to one and only module are a part of the module itself.
+Those settings that are connected to only a specific module they are must be a part of that module itself.

-Local configurations should be contained into the modules (objects, components, etc.) that are related to.
+Local configurations should be contained by the related modules (objects, components, etc.) where they are related to.

+It’s important not to output any CSS in the first 2 layers.